 Transit Venus Retrograde

-During a Venus retrograde transit, themes from earlier relationships often resurface: an ex-partner gets in touch, a friendship that ended years ago opens a door, or a creative project the chart owner abandoned starts to look interesting again.
+During a Venus retrograde transit, themes from earlier relationships often resurface: an ex-partner gets in touch, a friendship that ended years ago opens a door, or an abandoned creative project starts to look interesting again.
 The body's relationship to comfort, beauty, and indulgence also tends to come up for review during these periods, which is why financial decisions, large aesthetic commitments (renovating a home, changing wardrobe identity, launching an artistic venture), and major relationship shifts are usually better timed before or after the retrograde rather than during.

 Mars Retrograde (Mangal Vakri)

 Mars is the karaka of energy, courage, will, action, conflict, ambition, brothers, and the physical body's capacity to push through resistance.
 When Mars turns vakri, every one of those outward-acting significations bends inward.
 Because Mars retrogrades only every 26 months or so, each Mangal vakri season carries unusual weight.
-The chart owner often experiences a temporary frustration of will, followed by a deeper clarity about where their force was being spent against itself.
+A person may experience a temporary frustration of will, followed by a deeper clarity about where their force was being spent against itself.

 Natal Mars Retrograde

 People born with Mars vakri often have a complicated relationship to anger, ambition, and assertion.
 They may experience their own drive as something to be managed, not unleashed.
-The chart owner may push hard and then suddenly retreat, or hold force in reserve until a precise moment of release.
+Such a person may push hard and then suddenly retreat, or hold force in reserve until a precise moment of release.
 Many surgeons, martial artists, strategic thinkers, and people who work in fields requiring controlled intensity carry natal Mangal vakri.
 The energy is the same; the trigger for releasing it is interior rather than reactive.

 Transit Mars Retrograde

-During a Mars retrograde transit, the chart owner often finds outward projects stalling and inward themes surfacing.
+During a Mars retrograde transit, outward projects often stall while inward themes surface.
 Old conflicts come up for revision.
 The body may demand rest.
 Decisions that involve aggressive action (litigation, confrontation, surgery that is not urgent, major competitive moves) are usually better placed before or after the retrograde rather than inside it.
 Mars's force is still there, but it has turned around and is examining itself.

 The constructive use of Mangal vakri is internal work that requires discipline rather than display.
-It may mean refining a martial practice, sitting with anger long enough to understand what it is actually defending, repairing a sibling relationship, or auditing how the chart owner spends their physical and emotional fuel.
-Mars in vakri mode is teaching the chart owner about will from the inside, and this teaching only fully lands if the period is allowed to slow them down.
+It may mean refining a martial practice, sitting with anger long enough to understand what it is actually defending, repairing a sibling relationship, or auditing how physical and emotional fuel is being spent.
+Mars in vakri mode teaches will from the inside, and this teaching only fully lands if the period is allowed to slow the person down.
 See the full Mars (Mangal) guide for how Mars functions in his more direct mode.

 Jupiter Retrograde (Guru Vakri)

 Jupiter is the karaka of wisdom, faith, the teacher, dharma, expansion, children, and slow-ripening grace.
 As the great benefic, Jupiter is the planet most associated with blessing and growth, and his retrograde state changes the texture of that blessing without removing it.
-Guru vakri turns Jupiter's expansion inward and his teaching toward the chart owner themselves.
+Guru vakri turns Jupiter's expansion inward and directs his teaching toward the person themselves.

 Natal Jupiter Retrograde